PHILADELPHIA TERRORISTIC THREATS DEFENSE LAWYER

 Regardless of what circumstances led to the defendant’s investigation and arrest, making terroristic threats is an extremely serious offense to be charged with in Pennsylvania.
 It is crucial that the defendant has skilled representation from a highly experienced criminal attorney.
 A defendant who is being prosecuted for threats of terrorism in Philadelphia needs immediate help from a reputable, proven law firm that can devote substantial resources to a vigorous defense of the case.

-At the Law Offices of Lloyd Long, our renowned legal team brings over a decade of experience to each client we serve, taking an aggressive, multi-layered approach that is tailored to every case.
+At the Law Office of Lloyd Long, our renowned legal team brings over a decade of experience to each client we serve, taking an aggressive, multi-layered approach that is tailored to every case.
 Our innovative, hard-hitting strategies have enabled us to achieve favorable results for numerous clients, including defendants who were facing extremely severe felony charges with many years of prison time on the line.
 It may be possible to obtain a reduction in penalties, or even have your case dismissed.

 What is a Terrorist Threat in PA?